How much does it cost to start a podcast? Less than you might think!

 The hosting question was something I was completely unaware of when I started.
 I figured thought Apple hosted your mp3 files in some massive datacenter somewhere.

-For $5 a month you can upload 50 MB a month of new podcasts, and for $15 a month you can upload up to 250 MB worth.
+With Libsyn you can upload 50 MB of new podcasts for $5 a month, and for $15 a month you can upload up to 250 MB worth.

-I’m on the $15 plan.
+I’m on the $15 plan and have been since 2013.
 For the sake of illustration, each minute of audio is approximately 1 MB.